Stumbling Stones in Padua

 of the Repubblica Sociale Italiana, they started being deported or killed in the extermination camps.
 Gunter Demnig’s “Stolpersteine”

-of Shoa victims who had been reduced to numbers.
+— against oblivion and negationism — are meant to bring back the names of Shoa victims who had been reduced to numbers.
 “Stumbling”, besides casually tripping on a stone can become a stop to reflect.

 Practically, the project places engraved brass stones in front